GMAP/NPB-GPU/CUDA/README.md

 ## The NPB Kernels with CUDA

-The parallel CUDA version was implemented from the serial versaion of [NPB-CPP](https://github.com/dalvangriebler/NPB-CPP).
+The parallel CUDA version was implemented from the serial version of [NPB-CPP](https://github.com/GMAP/NPB-CPP).

 ==================================================================